Quick answer

-Step-by-step guide to the viral AI pet barbershop trend — turn one photo of your dog or cat into a clip of them getting a fresh fade: clippers, blow dryer, and the deadpan client-reveal stare.
-Photo tips, the prompt, the model, and the one-tap way.
+To make the AI pet barbershop video, turn one photo of your dog or cat into a clip of them getting a fresh fade — clippers, the comb-down gag, blow dryer, and the deadpan client-reveal stare.
+Use a time-segmented prompt and keep the pet's face stable (scissors never crossing the eyes).
+Starrd's Fresh Fade template does it in one tap.

 What You're Trying to Make